-For example: Consumer Affairs reports that speeding-related fatalities are more than three times more likely to occur on local roads than on highways.
-Drivers should therefore be particularly mindful of their speed when driving on local roads (especially on long stretches where it is easy to fall into “highway hypnosis”).
+For example: Consumer Affairs reports that speed-related fatalities are more than three times more likely to occur on local roads than on highways.
+Drivers should therefore be particularly mindful of their speed when driving on local roads - especially on long stretches where it is easy to fall into "highway hypnosis."

 Regardless of where an accident occurs, injury victims have the legal right to be compensated for their injuries and losses.
 An experienced car accident attorney will ensure that negligent parties are held responsible for the damage they cause.

 Speeding: The Silent Killer

 According to the National Transportation Safety Board, auto accidents involving speeding were responsible for more than 112,500 deaths on the roads of the United States between 2005 and 2014.
 This is almost equivalent to the number of people who died in alcohol-related car accidents during that same time period.
 Unfortunately, speeding has not received anywhere near the attention, media coverage, or activism afforded to the campaign against drunk driving.
 Speeding does not face the crucial social stigma that has helped to curb drunk driving in recent years.
 And yet, in a speeding-related crash, victims are more likely to sustain serious or fatal injuries.

 So what can be done to address the problem of speeding?
 State laws can help address the problem on a regulatory level.
 O.R.C.
 4511.21 mandates that motorists abide by the posted speed limit and maintain an assured clear distance of the vehicles ahead.